palewire/django-calaccess-technical-documentation/docs/apps/calaccess_raw/managementcommands.rst

     $ python manage.py cleancalaccessrawfile RCPT_CD.TSV

-The original .TSV file will be deleted in favor of the new CSV unless the ``--keep-files`` option is provided.
+The original TSV file will be deleted in favor of the new CSV unless the ``--keep-file`` option is provided.

 .. code-block:: sh

-    $ python manage.py cleancalaccessrawfile RCPT_CD.TSV --keep-files
+    $ python manage.py cleancalaccessrawfile RCPT_CD.TSV --keep-file

 Options
 ```````